 - Perform various tasks throughout development, printing, and dissemination of print publications; serve as primary liaison with printers, offsite-storage provider, and mailing house.

 - Maintain supply for Foundation business system (letterhead, envelopes, business cards, etc.).

 - Maintain archives of images and videos, publications, reports, presentations, and other print and electronic files, and provide support to colleagues accessing files.

 - Pursue professional development (continuing education) in areas of professional relevance and interest.

 - Undertake other tasks as assigned and contribute to shared responsibility for fostering excellence at the Foundation.

 About the Flinn Foundation

-Since its creation in 1965, the Flinn Foundation’s primary area of grantmaking has been health care, with a specific focus since 2000 on the biosciences.
-In concert with that area of emphasis, the Flinn Foundation’s grantmaking and programmatic areas also include arts and culture, the Flinn Scholars, and the Arizona Center for Civic Leadership.
+Since the Flinn Foundation’s creation in 1965, its primary area of grantmaking has been health care, with a specific focus since 2000 on the biosciences.
+Our grantmaking and programmatic areas also include arts and culture, the Flinn Scholars, and the Arizona Center for Civic Leadership.

-The Flinn Foundation’s Board of Directors is comprised of nine of Arizona’s foremost leaders in medicine, business, industry, and finance.
-The Foundation’s professional staff of 22 is led by President and CEO Tammy McLeod.
+The Flinn Foundation’s Board of Directors is comprised of nine of Arizona’s foremost leaders in medicine, technology, business, and finance.
+The Foundation’s professional staff of 21 is led by President and CEO Tammy McLeod, Ph.D.